-During the year, two nomination committee meetings were held and the attendance of each Director at those meetings is set out in the table below:
+During the year, one nomination committee meeting was held and the attendance of each Director at the meeting is set out in the table below:

+Directors Attended/Eligible to attend the committee meeting

+Non-executive Director:

-Directors Attended/Eligible to attend the committee meetings Non-executive Director: Mr. Leung Chi Tien Steve (Chairman) 2/2 Independent Non-executive Directors: Mr. Ng Wai Hung Mr. Chan Kam Kwan Jason 2/2 2/2
+Mr. Leung Chi Tien Steve (Chairman) 1/1

+Independent Non-executive Directors:

+Mr. Ng Wai Hung 1/1

+Mr. Chan Kam Kwan Jason 1/1